-His behavior episode lasted from 2 to 3 minute.
-Brian Mcanally was eventually secluded to an empty seat on the bus as an attempt by attendants to deescalate his behavior in order to calm him down.
-(Attendants relocated Brian Mcanally to an empty seat during an offscreen moment.)
+His behavior episode lasted from 2 to 3 minutes.
+Brian McAnally was eventually secluded to an empty seat on the bus as an attempt by attendants to deescalate his behavior in order to calm him down.
+(Attendants relocated Brian McAnally to an empty seat during an offscreen moment.)
 2 attendants helped Brian calm down as he cried in anger.
 As Brian cried away in anger, he eventually calmed down.
 He was tightly hugged and squeezed by attendants in an effort to comfort Brian.

 Psychotropic drugs were used to control his behavior while at Eastern State School.
 Doctors suggested that Brian be heavily medicated.
 It was at Eastern State School that psychotropic drugs became a form of therapy for Brian.
 Such medicine only made his mental condition worse overtime.
 Former Eastern State School childcare worker John Brooks states Brian has a likeable personality and that he is mildly retarded.

 Back in the day, it seemed ridiculously easy to have someone institutionalized.
 Brian McAnally was an example of how easy it was to have someone institutionalized back in those days.
 States such as New York, Pennsylvania, and Texas are examples otherwise.
 Texas was 50th out of the 50 states for expenditures to provide for the care of people with mental illness or mental retardation.
 That was in 1986.

 Now here is an update about Brian McAnally and his life after Eastern State School.